Herbalife: History

 In February 1980, Mark R. Hughes began selling the original Herbalife weight management product from the trunk of his car.
 Hughes often stated that the genesis of his product and program stemmed from the weight loss concerns of his mother Joanne whose premature death he attributed to an eating disorder and an unhealthy approach to weight loss.
 His first product was a protein shake designed to help people manage their weight.
 He structured his company using a direct-selling, multi-level marketing model.

 In 1982, Herbalife received complaints from the Food and Drug Administration for claims made about certain products and the inclusion of mandrake, poke root, and food-grade linseed oil in another.

 The Department of Justice of Canada filed criminal charges against the company in November 1984 for misleading medical claims in advertisements.
 As a result of the complaints, the company modified its product claims and reformulated the product.

-By 1985, the company was considered the fastest-growing private company in America by Inc. after its sales increased from $386 thousand to $423 million over the previous five years.
+By 1985, Herbalife was considered the fastest-growing private company in America by Inc. after its sales increased from $386 thousand to $423 million over the previous five years.
 That same year, the California Attorney General sued the company for making inflated claims about the efficacy of its products.
 The company suffered as a result of the lawsuit and was forced to lay off nearly 800 employees by May 1985.
 The company settled the suit for $850,000 without admitting wrongdoing.

-In 1986, Herbalife became a publicly-traded company on the NASDAQ and rebranded itself as Herbalife International.
+In 1986, Herbalife became a publicly traded company on the NASDAQ and rebranded itself as Herbalife International.
 However, as a result of the negative publicity from the FDA lawsuit, the company posted a $3 million loss that year.

-By 1988, the company had expanded its reach to Japan, Spain, New Zealand, Israel, and Mexico and increased its worldwide sales to $191 million in 1991.
+By 1988, the company had expanded its reach to Japan, Spain, New Zealand, Israel, and Mexico, and it increased its worldwide sales to $191 million in 1991.

 In 1993, the company underwent a secondary offering of five million shares.

 The company launched a line of personal care products in 1995 which included fragrances and facial cleansing products.

 The company was sued in civil court by two former distributors in 1997 for withholding earned income.

 In 1999, Hughes attempted to take the company private after asserting that Wall Street was undervaluing the company.
-While the board approved the buyout offer, shareholders of the company filed a suit against the firm because they believed the share price they were offered was unfair.
+While the board approved the buyout offer, shareholders of the company filed a suit against the company because they believed the share price they were offered was unfair.
 Hughes eventually abandoned his attempt to buy the company and settled the suit with shareholders.
 On May 20, 2000, Mark Hughes died at age 44.
 Following his death, the company was led by Christopher Pair until October 2001.